sbabcoc/Selenium-Foundation/docs/JUnit4Support.md

 ## JUnit 4 Required Configuration

 * Add the [**JUnit Foundation** Java agent](https://github.com/sbabcoc/JUnit-Foundation#how-to-enable-notifications) to your project's test configuration.
 You'll find more details about this [below](#outline-of-required-elements).
-  * **NOTE**: The `-javaagent` specification you add to you project configuration may not be active in all contexts.
+  * **NOTE**: The `-javaagent` specification you add to your project configuration may not be active in all contexts.
 For example, you'll probably find that this option must also be added to your [IDE run/debug configurations](https://github.com/sbabcoc/JUnit-Foundation#ide-configuration-for-junit-foundation).
 * Add a service loader run watcher configuration file in your project's **_resources/META-INF/services_** folder:

 ###### com.nordstrom.automation.junit.JUnitWatcher